Goodbye, Vitamin

 Goodbye, Vitamin is a 2017 debut novel by Rachel Khong, published by Henry Holt and Company.
 It made several recommended reading lists and won the California Book Award for First Fiction.

 Synopsis

 The novel follows Ruth, a 30-year-old woman whose engagement falls through after her fiancé leaves her for another woman.
-When Ruth returns home for Christmas to see her parents, her mother asks her to stay long-term in order to tend to Ruth's father who suffers from Alzheimer's disease.
+When Ruth returns home for Christmas to see her parents, her mother asks her to stay long-term in order to tend to Ruth's father who has Alzheimer's disease.
 Ruth moves in, but family life at home isn't what she thought it would be.
 Written in the format of Ruth's diary, the novel follows a year of her at home.